Field theory for zero temperature soft anharmonic spin glasses in a field: Construction of the field theory

 For large enough $J$, the transition to RSB at $T=0$ appears when \cite{bouchbinder2020low} \beq k_{\rm min} - J^2\chi = 0 \eeq which corresponds to the condition for the appearance of an effective single site potential having a double well shape for a certain region in the $(k,z)$ plane.
-In the RSB phase, the model has a fullRSB solution (meaning that $q(x)$ has a non-trivial continuous shape close to $x=1$) and fullRSB renormalizes the distribution of the (cavity) fields whose distribution is encoded in $h_{\rm ext} + J\sqrt{q} z$.
+In the RSB phase, the model has a fullRSB solution and the order parameter becomes a continuous function $q(y)$ with $y\in [0,1]$ \cite{MPV87} whose shape is such that $\de q/\de y >0$ in a certain range of $y$.
+The fullRSB solution renormalizes the distribution of the (cavity) fields whose distribution is encoded in $h_{\rm ext} + J\sqrt{q} z$.
 In particular the random variable $z$ is not Gaussian anymore but it has a distribution dictated by the RSB equations \cite{folena2021marginal}.
 Interestingly, this distribution depends on $k$ and while it is regular for $k\geq J^2\chi$, for $k\in[k_{\min},J^2\chi]$ it has a linear pseudogap centered in $z=-h_{\rm ext}/(J\sqrt q)$ \cite{folena2021marginal}.
 This corresponds to a suppression of the density of effective potential shapes having two degenerate wells.
 This also implies that in the RSB phase the evolution of the energy landscape is chaotic under applied field.
 At a given external field, one has a ground state surrounded by many metastable minima.
 Changing infinitesimally the field, this ground state becomes a metastable state and some previously metastable minimum, maybe far in phase space, becomes the ground state.
 This induces an equilibrium avalanche.
 It is important to note that both minima do not disappear and could be followed in principle \footnote{This is for example easily seen in models where all $k_{i\a}$ are the same and negative.
 In this case the spectrum in the ground state is even gapped as it cane be shown by extending the results of \cite{folena2021marginal}, implying that minima can be followed at linear level.}.
 The evolution of the ground state is therefore fully non-perturbative, something which is precisely taken into account by the RSB solution.

 We will now consider the loop expansion coming from the unbroken replica symmetric phase and characterize the replica field theory from this side of the transition.
 The study of the broken phase is much harder due to the fact that mean field theory predicts a continuous spectrum of vanishing masses which are directly related to the marginally stable character of the RSB solution \cite{goltsev1983stability, de1983eigenvalues, crisanti2010sherrington, crisanti2011stability}.